stinedec/portfolio/README.md

 ### Modernizr

-Boilerplate includes a very basic custom build of [Modernizr](http://modernizr.com/download/#-shiv-cssclasses) that includes the HTML5 shiv and adds the CSS classes.
+Boilerplate has a custom build of [Modernizr](http://modernizr.com/download/#-shiv-cssclasses) that includes the HTML5 shiv and CSS classes.
 Please update the file as tests are needed instead of loading the whole development version.

-This will limit the tests to only those actually needed for the project.
-As a benefit to this approach we prevent running every Modernizr test on every page load of the site.
+This approach will limit the Modernizr tests to only those needed for the project.
+As a benefit we prevent running every Modernizr test on every page load of the site.

 ### Grunt Tasks